gfagerlind/jenkins-opinionated/README.md

 TODO - Work in progress, not really mature

-The repo is divided into two parts:
-The [jenkins_server_bootstrap](jenkins_server_bootstrap) part and the demo part (everything else).

-The jenkins_server_bootstrap is to bootstrap the demo - its not part of it!

-There might be nicer ways and better patterns to bootstrap jenkins.

 ## TLDR - how to run the demo
 You need to have docker installed, running and current user in the docker group.